ActualMandM/Extaea/README.md

 Afterwards, the compiled file will be in `bin/bin/Main.exe`.

 ## Usage
-Place `arc.json` and `arc.pack` in the same folder as `Main.exe`, then run `Main.exe`.
+Place the arc json and pack files in the same folder as `Main.exe`, then run the executable.
 The extracted files will be put into the data folder.